Open-S2/open-vector-tile/README.md

 * 🏛 Column encoding of data to make it more compact.
 Better gzip and brotli compression.
 * 🪺 Support nested objects in properties and m-values.
 * 📦 All features support first class citizen `BBOX` data like IDs.
-* 😑 Lines support `offsets` to know the distance it's traveled (useful for rendering dashed lines).
+* 🫥 Lines support `offsets` to know the distance it's traveled (useful for correctly rendering dashed lines across tiles).

 ## Inspiration

 A very talented [Markus Tremmel](https://github.com/mactrem) came up with the idea of migrating away from a row based approach to a column based approach with his [COVTiles](https://github.com/mactrem/cov-tiles).
-I wanted to test the idea of simplifying his approach and see if it was worth the effort.
+I wanted to test the idea of simplifying his project and see if it was worth the effort.
 Once I saw brotli compression had comperable results, I decided to finish the project.

 ## Read The Spec